bosonic/bosonic.github.io/README.md

 bosonic.github.io
 =================

-Bosonic website is built with [CabinJS](http://www.cabinjs.com), a static site generator powered by Grunt.

-Therefore to contribute, you need to do a pull request on the `dev` branch.
+To contribute, you need to do a pull request on the `dev` branch.

 [Visit the website](http://bosonic.github.io/)